 Whether a formerly married individual can remarry in their faith’s sacred space is a matter of interpretation.
 Talk to your priest or minister about the remarriage “laws” in your faith.
 Perhaps this person would happily officiate the event, but not in their place of worship.
 A church blessing can follow a civil ceremony if desired.

-Is It Possible To Hold A Formal Wedding Reception After A Second Marriage?
+1.12.
+Is It Possible To Hold A Formal Wedding Reception?

 >>> Recommend reading: The Best Rehearsal Dinner Etiquette Tips For A Perfect Event

-You are not obligated to provide a gift for a second marriage, but doing so is a nice gesture.
+You are not obligated to provide a gift for a second marriage, but doing so is a nice gesture, according to the etiquette for second wedding gifts.
 It’s appropriate to inquire whether the couple has set up a registry, especially considering that many couples planning a second wedding are less likely to want to publicize theirs.

 They’ll be flattered by your interest and will probably be happy to send you properly.
 If you can’t or don’t want to buy a wedding gift, at least send a card or note expressing your joy and gratitude for the happy couple and your attendance at the wedding.

-Generally, second-wedding presents are more modest than those for the first wedding.
-What you provide depends on your emotional and financial stability and knowledge of the couple’s interests.
-You should try to anticipate what might pique their interest.
+When it comes to second-wedding presents, the etiquette for second marriage suggests that they are more modest than those for the first wedding.
+What you give depends on your emotional and financial situation and how well you know the couple’s preferences.
+You should try to think of something that would delight them.

 >>> Further reading: